ONLINE Qigong with Daverick Leggett 2023

 These classes work on a subscription model which enable you to do as many classes as you like each week.
-The fee for this is £10 per week.
+The fee for this is £15 per week.
 The material we cover changes as the season progresses and you are updated by weekly email.
-Some classes are recorded and made available the same day so that, if you miss a session, you can catch up in your own time.
+This season all classes will be recorded and made available the same day so that, if you miss a session, you can catch up in your own time.

 Here’s how it works:

 • you enrol, once only.
 The system sets up an automated weekly payment and automatically adds your name to a participant list

 • you can cancel or pause your payment at any time with ease